TaylorDem/Python-Dictionary/README.md

 next steps:
-have option to create custom definitions and save them. create menu with commands like sort type or change color themes. have option to pull definition from urban dictionary instead/as well.
+have option to create custom definitions and save them. create menu with commands like sort type or change color themes. have option to pull definition from urban dictionary instead/as well.\

+make save random pull until ' ' character in textbox to save the random word displayed.

 other quality of life goals:
-be able to multi-delete words in list.
+be able to multi-delete words in list. have error message change back to theme on next search.